 Before doing a search throught the website, or calling, you’ll need to have with you:

+In the majority of cases, an inmate can be found using the above two methods.
 If, however, there is a problem, an alternative method can be to do a New Hampshire prisoner search.

 Have a care package or letter you want to give to someone at Durham Police Jail?